GLEE2023/GLEE2023/README.md

     >GLEE_CAP
     >

-3. Move to the following directory
+3. Move to the following directory (Same directories for Mac and PC).
     >Documents\Arduino\Libraries\
     >
-    Note: Arduino must be installed and previously ran before arduino libraries forlder apears.
-This directory can also be found via add library from Arduino IDE
+    Note: Arduino must be installed and previously ran before arduino libraries forlder appears. <!-- TODO: This directory can also be found via Tools>"Add Librarie" from Arduino IDE -->

 4. Move Module Sketches folder to the following directory
     >Documents\Arduino\